-A soft, sturdy and hearty yeasted bread with a tender crumb; Oatmeal-Maple Bread is no-knead and comes from Alexandra Stafford’s new cookbook Bread Toast Crumbs. vegetarian or vegan
+A soft, sturdy and hearty peasant bread with a tender crumb; Oatmeal-Maple Bread is no-knead and comes from Alexandra Stafford’s new cookbook Bread Toast Crumbs. vegetarian or vegan

-It’s birthday month y’all so you know what that means!
-Plenty of Double Chocolate Devil’s Food Cupcakes on the agenda as well as copious bits of fun time sprinkled throughout.
+Before we get to this crave-worthy oatmeal bread, It’s birthday month y’all so you know what that means!
+Plenty of double chocolate devil’s food cupcakes on the agenda as well as copious bits of fun time sprinkled throughout.

 Rob and I took a little weekend getaway to Seattle this past weekend to see a sold out U2 concert!
 It was their U.S. kickoff concert and I was completely blown away!
 The Seattle Times called it “Political.
 Passionate.
 Larger Than Life.”
 Of course we sat waaaay up in the stands at Century Link Field, but there wasn’t a bad seat in the house.